 In the afternoon, the Granth Sahib is taken out procession, accompanied by music, singing, chanting, and performances.

 Sikhs also offer also kar serva by helping in the daily chores of the gurudwaras.
 This is a traditional symbol of humanity for all Sikhs.

 Experience Baisakhi at a Homestay

 One of the best ways to get into the community spirit of the festival is to stay at a homestay and join in the celebrations with your hosts.

-Elsewhere in Punjab, try the luxury Citrus County farmstay or Deep Roots Retreat.
+Elsewhere in Punjab, try luxurious Citrus County Farmstay.

 Other Baisakhi Tours